netenglabs/suzieq/README.md

 In this very early release of Suzieq, we've chosen some answers for the framework to get the ball rolling.
 * We gather data using an agentless model using either SSH or REST API as the transport.
+* We normalize the data into a vendor-agnostic format.
 * We store all data in files using the popular big data format, Parquet.
 * All the analysis are exposed either via a CLI or via Python objects.
 The output can be rendered in various formats from plain text to JSON and CSV.
 * The analysis engine used in this release is pandas.